dsuryd/dotNetify-Elements/ViewModels/Docs/Display/Label.md

 Icons are not included with the _Elements_ library; if you want to use them, you will have to install them yourself.
 The good news is, there are plenty of options out there.

-The icons that you see here came from [Font Awesome](https://fontawesome.com/get-started).
-Follow the guides on their website; once installed you can simply set the desired icon's class name (for example: `<Label icon="far fa-user" />`) to the _Label_'s icon attribute.
+The icons that you see here came from [Material Icons](https://material.io/tools/icons/).
+After you link to the font's stylesheet, you can simply set the "material-icons [icon-name]" to the _Label_'s icon attribute; for example: `<Label icon="material-icons face" />`.

+If you use [Font Awesome](https://fontawesome.com/get-started), set the icon's class name, for example:  `<Label icon="far fa-times-circle" />`.

 #### Property Types